AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/GetHashCode.md

 CAEXWrapper.GetHashCode Method
 ==============================
-AutomationML 2.1 APIGets the Hash code for this instance, using the wrapped XML element.
+Gets the Hash code for this instance, using the wrapped XML element.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)